kavia-common/network-management-5556-5683/FrontendApplication/README.md

 - Start frontend on port 3000 with the appropriate API base:
   - HTTP local: `REACT_APP_API_BASE_URL=http://localhost:3001`
   - HTTPS preview: `REACT_APP_API_BASE_URL=https://vscode-internal-26250-beta.beta01.cloud.kavia.ai:3001`
 - After updating .env, restart the frontend preview to apply the new base URL.
+In most environments, stopping and starting the preview (or re-running npm start) is required for env changes to take effect.
 - Quick verification endpoints:
   - GET /health/db should return a JSON object with status ok when DB connectivity is healthy.
   - GET /devices should return the device list envelope.